-- 3. The application, documents and a non-refundable application fee, payable to Garthchester Realty, in the sum of Four Hundred and Fifty (\$450.00) Dollars plus One Hundred Fifty (\$150.00) Dollars per person (for a credit check) must accompany your application.
+- The application, documents and a non-refundable application fee, payable to Garthchester Realty, in the sum of Two Hundred (\$200.00) Dollars plus One Hundred Fifty (\$150.00) Dollars per person (for a credit/background check) must accompany your application.
 These fees are non-refundable. - 4.
-A non-refundable application fee, payable to 105 Northgate Tenants Corp., in the sum of One Hundred (\$100.00) Dollars must accompany your application. - 5.
-The Board reserves the right to request additional information prior to considering your application. - 6.
-By submitting this application for the Board's consideration, you are representing that all statements contained therein are true to the best of your knowledge and are authorizing the Board to verify all statements, including the Board obtaining a current credit report. - 7.
-Where there is more than one purchaser, the information requested is to be answered by all purchasers. - 8.
-The purchaser(s) and all persons to reside at the residence will be required to attend a personal interview with the members of the Admissions Committee of the Board of Directors prior to the committee's moving on the application.
+The Board reserves the right to request additional information prior to considering your application. - 5.
+By submitting this application for the Board's consideration, you are representing that all statements contained therein are true to the best of your knowledge and are authorizing the Board to verify all statements, including the Board obtaining a current credit report. - 6.
+The all persons to reside at the residence will be required to attend a personal interview with the members of the Admissions Committee of the Board of Directors prior to the committee's moving on the application.

-\NO APPLICATIONS ACCEPTED ON FRIDAYS AFTER 12PM.
+NO APPLICATIONS ACCEPTED ON FRIDAYS AFTER 12PM.